-When a baby is born before 37 weeks of pregnancy, the birth is called a preterm birth, and the baby is premature.
-In 2015, almost one of every 10 babies was born prematurely in the United States, a rate that has increased over the past year.
-Across the country, preterm birth rates were nearly 48 percent higher among black women and more than 15 percent higher among American Indian/Alaska Native women compared to white women (March of Dimes, 2016).
+When a baby is born before 37 weeks of pregnancy, the birth is called a preterm birth and the baby is premature.
+In 2016, almost one of every 10 babies was born prematurely in the United States, a rate that has increased over the past year (NCHS 2018).
+Across the country, preterm birth rates were nearly 49 percent higher among black women and more than 18 percent higher among American Indian/Alaska Native women compared to white women (March of Dimes, 2017).

-In Minnesota, prematurity is the second leading cause of infant death, 19.2% of infant deaths between 2006 - 2010.
-In 2014, 6,054 babies were born prematurely, 8.7% of all births.
-This is an improvement over the previous year, but disparities by race and ethnicity still exist in Minnesota.
-For instance, Native American (12.0%) and Black (9.6%) women have higher rates of giving birth prematurely than white women (8.4%).
+In Minnesota, prematurity is the second leading cause of infant death, 20.5% of infant deaths between 2012-2016.
+In 2016, 6,117 babies were born prematurely, 8.8% of all births.
+This is slight increase over the previous year (8.5%).
+Also disparities by race and ethnicity still exist.
+For instance, Native American (13.9%) and Black (8.9%) women have higher rates of giving birth prematurely than white women (8.6%).

 Causes of prematurity

 There are many reasons why women may have a preterm birth.
 Of the known risk factors for premature birth, some are able to be changed, some are not.
 Pregnant women may have one or more risk factors.
 Some of the more common reasons are listed below.